sliskiCode/CV/README.md

 ### ViewModel
 `ViewModel` has a definition of supported intentions.
 Every action that `View` sends to the `ViewModel` has to be declared as intention.
 Intention reacts to the action with action transformation that produces unique status.
-In our case transformation is a backend call that downloads CV data.
+In this case transformation is a backend call that downloads CV data.
 Transformed data are not ready to be displayed so intention uses reduction function to generate new immutable state.
 A new state is pushed to the `View` layer and renders there.
 All intention actions are transformed asynchronously and that is baked into [ConnectableViewModel](../../blob/master/mvi/src/main/kotlin/com/slesarew/mvi/ConnectableViewModel.kt).

 #### Transformer